cs1302uga/cs1302-ce09/README.md

 **CHECKPOINT**

 1. Create and document a `Rectangle` class in the `cs1302.shapes` package.
-It should extend the `Shapes` class.
+It should extend the `Shape` class.
 In addition to including relevant instance variables for describing a rectangle, it should provide a constructor and a set of overrides for the `getArea` and `getPerimeter` methods.
 Additionally, include getter methods for the instance variables.